MegaDestro/MegaDestro/README.md

 # Hello!
 Harsh here👋

-- 👨‍💻 Currently working on: Myself😎 (and my portfolio)
+- 👨‍💻 Currently working on: Myself😎 (and my portfolio😅)
 - 📚 Currently learning: Advanced python and its applications🐍
 - 📫 How to reach me: hks01110@gmail.com